CI_Jane-Eyre.jpg

 Continuing the theme, Finnish writer and playwright Sofi Oksanen said that novels take time and her own novels require historical research.
 Memoirs and biographies come first, they are more immediate forms of bearing witness.
 Novels are a special way of dealing with war.
 They last longer.

 Affirming Tumarkin’s quote from Belarusian writer Svetlana Alexievich** that women have their own war, Oksanen spoke about her extraordinary new book Same River, Twice: Putin’s War on Women (2025), which is her first work of nonfiction.
-It began as a speech to the Swedish Academy in 2023 about Putin’s war on women and, inspired by its reception, became ‘a book-length essay on how Russia has made misogyny a central tool of state power.’ (** whose ground-breaking first book, the acclaimed oral history War’s Unwomanly Face (1984), became an instant bestseller.)
+It began as a speech to the Swedish Academy in 2023 about Putin’s war on women and, inspired by its reception, became ‘a book-length essay on how Russia has made misogyny a central tool of state power.’ (** whose groundbreaking first book, the acclaimed oral history The Unwomanly Face of War (1984), became an instant bestseller)

 Oksanen said that rape and sexual violence against women in war is one of the most underreported war crimes throughout history.
-Ukrainians are compensating victims of sexual crimes and rapes and prosecuting them for the first time ever.
-The history of rape has not been well supported for women.
+Ukrainians are now prosecuting sexual crimes and rapes for the first time, and compensating their victims.
+She said the history of rape has not been well supported for women.

-In the preface to Same River, Twice, Oksanen continues:
+In the preface to Same River, Twice, Oksanen writes:

-I was so compelled by the discussion of Looking at Women, Looking at War, and by the way Oksanen spoke about war, misogyny and Same River, Twice, that I sat transfixed for an hour.
-And scribbled only the few fragments I’ve included above.
-I walked out dazed and immediately bought Oksanen’s book and read Amelins’s.
+I was so compelled by this excellent session, especially by the discussion of Looking at Women, Looking at War, and by the way Oksanen spoke about war, misogyny and Same River, Twice, that I sat transfixed for an hour.
+And scribbled only the very few fragments I’ve included above.
+I walked out dazed and immediately read Amelina’s Looking at Women, Looking at War and started reading Oksanen’s.
 Which is why this has taken so long to write - and why it’s composed mostly of quotes from these two extraordinary books.
 Which is ironic given this post is partly about the importance of bearing witness and first-hand accounts.

 I urge anyone who reads this to read these books.
-They continue to feed my own thinking about women, misogyny and war.
+They continue to feed my own thinking and writing about women, misogyny and war.

 From L - R: Maria Tumarkin, Sofi Oksanen, Barbara Demick and Maria Riva